dhruvshah1093/soul-solace/public/content/home.md

 ---
-message: Our Vision is To be a guiding light in mental and emotional healing, empowering individuals to rediscover peace, purpose, and resilience
+message: Our Vision is To be a guiding light in mental and emotional healing, empowering individuals to rediscover peace, purpose, and resilience through Psychotherapy
 ---